Evidential Reconfiguration as Bayesian Confirmation For Dark Matter in 1974: How Existing Data Become Evidence in New Structures: Constraints and the mass deficit

-To understand how the dark matter hypothesis gained traction in both cosmology and astronomy, we must consider developments in cosmology as a discipline leading up to the 1970s.
-In the early and mid-20th century, cosmology was a somewhat speculative cousin of observation-driven astronomy, where debates often invoked theory-driven arguments (\citeproc{ref-de_swart_closing_2020}{J. de Swart, 2020}).
-One example is the early acceptance of the so-called `cosmological principle' (formulated by Milne (\citeproc{ref-milne_world_1932}{1932})), which asserts that the universe should appear homogeneous and isotropic on large scales to all observers.
-Today this principle has received empirical support, but in the 1930s it was adopted partly on philosophical (or `rationalist') grounds.
-Coupling the cosmological principle with general relativity led to the field of \emph{relativistic cosmology}, which by the 1960s became the predominant cosmological framework, based on theoretical work by Alexander Friedmann and Georges Lemaître (who provided solutions to Einstein's field equations for the universe) and observational work by Edwin Hubble (\citeproc{ref-de_swart_closing_2020}{J. de Swart, 2020}).\footnote{See Bondi \& Gold (\citeproc{ref-bondi_steady-state_1948}{1948}), who argued that one cannot assume \emph{a priori} that general relativity applies globally without empirical justification --- an objection to the early philosophically driven cosmological assumptions.} By the 1950s and 1960s, two philosophical desiderata shaped cosmologists' thinking:
+To understand why the dark matter hypothesis gained traction in both cosmology and astronomy, it is necessary to reconstruct the cosmological background that shaped theory assessment in the decades leading up to the 1970s.
+In the early and mid-20th century, cosmology was often guided more by theoretical considerations than by the observation-driven practices of astronomy, and debates frequently appealed to methodological and philosophical commitments \citep{de_swart_closing_2020}.
+A canonical example is the early acceptance of the cosmological principle, formulated by \cite{milne_world_1932}, which asserts that the universe appears homogeneous and isotropic on sufficiently large scales.
+Today, this principle has substantial empirical support, but in the 1930s it was adopted in part on philosophical grounds.
+Coupling the cosmological principle with general relativity led to relativistic cosmology, which by the 1960s had become the predominant framework, drawing on theoretical work by Alexander Friedmann and Georges Lemaître, and observational work by Edwin Hubble \citep{de_swart_closing_2020}.\footnote{See \cite{bondi_steady-state_1948}, who argued that one cannot assume \textit{a priori} that general relativity applies globally without empirical justification, an objection to the early philosophically motivated cosmological assumptions.} By the 1950s and 1960s, two non-empirical commitments in particular structured background assumptions in cosmology.
+The first was the \textit{cosmological principle}, the assumption of the large-scale homogeneity and isotropy of the universe.
+The second was a \textit{Machian inheritance}, according to which local inertia is determined by the total mass of the universe.
+In relativistic cosmology this was often taken to favor a closed, finite universe.